Hart Racing Engines

 During this period, Hart turbos were used by three other teams – RAM (1984–85); Spirit (1984–85); and the Haas Lola team (1985–86).
 While none of their teams performed that well, Hart gained a reputation for excellent work on a small budget.

-After 1984 companies like Renault, Honda, BMW, TAG-Porsche, and Ferrari were able to develop their engines to receive much higher turbo boost than the Hart 415T.
+After 1984, major manufacturers like Renault, Honda, BMW, Porsche (funded by TAG), and Ferrari were able to develop their engines to receive much higher turbo boost than the Hart 415T.
 This resulted in Brian Hart stopping development of the engine.
 The last time it was used was by the Haas Lola team at the 1986 San Marino Grand Prix, with Patrick Tambay qualifying 11th but retiring with engine troubles after just five laps.